It’s easy to over-complicate an African safari packing list. This is Africa, it’s going to be wild, so you feel a need to pack for all eventualities.

 NB: You can usually arrange to have the power turned on before the scheduled time in cases of early departure etc.

 Swiss army knife

-A Swiss army knife is a marvellous miscellaneous tool for any occasion.
-The bottle opener is there for opening cold drinks bought at road-side cafés on long journeys.
+A Swiss army knife is a marvelous miscellaneous tool for any occasion.
+The bottle opener is there for opening cold drinks bought at roadside cafés on long journeys.

 You may not even use a Swiss army knife, but it can be a comforting item for an adventure in the wilderness.

-Although they may not be entirely practical for wear during your actual game drives, a money belt is undoubtedly the most secure way to keep your money, passport and other important documents to hand when you’re in transit.
+Although they may not be entirely practical for wear during your actual game drives, a money belt is undoubtedly the most secure way to keep your money, passport, and other important documents on hand when you’re in transit.